khoeger/khoeger.github.io/_posts/2022-11-7-FallResidencyBethanyArtsCommunity.markdown

 - Francesca impressed me with her confidence, consistency of practice, and upbeat spirits.
 Her art is deeply personal and boundary breaking - she takes private selfies, photos taken because the photographer likes how they have portrayed themself, and make them hanging rugs, which are large and public.
-It's the sort of work that I am always trying to become more comfortable with making, so watching her process, and seeing her self-assuredness, was inspiring.
+I am always trying to become more comfortable with work delving into my private life.
+Therefore, watching her process, and seeing her self-assuredness, was inspiring.
 If I was working late or early (I tend to keep erratic studio hours at the moment), I was most likely to run into her.
 My results from her workshop below - the tracing of an image saved on my phone that evoked emotion in me.

 ![A cardboard Book shaped mini theater / laptop with a yellow background and cut out figures.]({{"assets//img//2022//11//bac_alex.jpg" | absolute_url }})